Characters of the Marvel Cinematic Universe: M–Z: Johnny Storm / Human Torch

+Sue Storm / Invisible Woman

+Susan "Sue" Storm (portrayed by Vanessa Kirby), also known as the Invisible Woman, is a member of the Fantastic Four who can generate force fields and turn herself and others invisible.

+As of 2025, the character has appeared in two projects: the comic book Fantastic Four: First Steps; and the film The Fantastic Four: First Steps.
+She will return in the films Avengers: Doomsday and Avengers: Secret Wars.

 Stephen Strange

 Wolfgang von Strucker

-Baron Wolfgang von Strucker (portrayed by Thomas Kretschmann) is a high-ranking Hydra leader who specializes in human experimentation.
+Baron Wolfgang von Strucker (portrayed by Thomas Kretschmann as an adult and by Joey Defore as a teenager) is a high-ranking Hydra leader who specializes in human experimentation.
 Strucker supervised the successful experimentation on the twins Pietro and Wanda Maximoff, where they acquired powers from the Mind Stone within Loki's scepter.
 Captured by the Avengers in Sokovia and taken under the custody of NATO, Strucker is later killed by Ultron in his cell to serve as a message to the Avengers.